 join our email list to be notified immediately when the application is open.

 Students should complete their own application.

+Before you begin the online application process, read these directions carefully, gather all the information noted, and write/edit your essay in a word processing program.
+The online application form is straightforward, but needs to be submitted all at once.
 Please know that we will consider your application in its totality, and will focus particular attention on your written essay.
 We are seeking academically strong students with aptitude in science and math, but acknowledge that not all students are afforded the same opportunities to study a range of STEM disciplines, and may not have access to Advanced Placement courses or easy access to Regents exams early in their high school careers.
 We are also looking for students with a passion for STEM subjects, are excited by the idea of conducting research, and are willing to commit and work hard.

 The application form requests information in the following areas:

 - The basics, plus an email address and contact number you check regularly.

 - Demographic information about yourself, including race/ethnicity and household/family income.